Google Business Profile can transform how you acquire customers online.

 In order to thrive on Google Business Profile, you have to stop thinking about it like a generic Yellow Pages listing.
 Handling it like a Yelp page isn't good enough, either.

-Because if you're still thinking along those lines, you'll never be able to make Google Business Profile work.
+Because if you are still thinking along those lines, you'll never be able to make Google Business Profile work.
 I mean really work.

-But if you're ready to give Google Business Profile the respect it deserves, it will change everything for you:
+But if you are ready to give Google Business Profile the respect it deserves, it will change everything for you:

-On the next page, I'll walk you through The Execution Plan for transforming Google Business Profile into a customer acquisition engine.
+On the next page, I will walk you through The Execution Plan for transforming Google Business Profile into a customer acquisition engine.